brn/fuel/README.md

 ### WE WILL DO

-* Improve code size to make it more samll.
+* Improve code size to make it smaller.
-* Improve vdom patch method to make it more fast.
+* Improve vdom patch method to make it faster.
-* Original functionarity or api.
+* Original functionality or api.
-* Partial vdom update system(get rid of shouldComponentUpdate) like [react-mvi](https://github.com/brn/react-mvi).
+* Partial vdom update system (get rid of shouldComponentUpdate) like [react-mvi](https://github.com/brn/react-mvi).

 ## Eco Systems